 The book begins with a short Prologue and is then organized into four sections that the author calls Stages.
 Although not explicitly stated, it is likely no coincidence that the approach echoes the medical language used to describe how her cancer becomes more entrenched and spreads throughout her body.
 Each Stage in the book contains a varying number of chapters.
 These chapters are more akin to daily musings or journal entries so we will break with our usual approach to these reviews and provide a brief cliff note to each Stage rather than to each and every chapter as there are close to 100 of them!
 The book concludes with an Afterword and Acknowledgments.
 There is no chapter listing, no index and no references.
 This is a very personal autobiography.

-We meet the author and her nuclear family and get a teaser of how serious her triple negative breast cancer is.
+We meet the author and her nuclear family and get a glimpse of how serious her triple negative breast cancer is.

 This first part of the book consists of 22 chapters, many of them quite short.
 Each chapter is either a) a vignette that draws the reader into the author’s family and her day-to-day life or a b) a meditation on the various experiences of her breast cancer from diagnosis through initial chemo treatment.
 The tone of this section is mostly dispassionate – out of body observations of reactions and interactions to the process of diagnosis, initial chemotherapy and consideration of surgery options.